benedictsaunders/polyHTS2/README.md

     <solvent>,                # as defined in the xtb documentation, and near the top of utils.py
     )
 ```
+You must set `OMP_NUM_THREADS` otherwise polyHTS will use as many cores as are available.
+This will likely results in massive inefficiencies, particularly if you specify more that one parallel worker.

 The default values are set by `argparse` when handing command line arguments, and not when executing `runScreen`.

 Currently, the output has the form: